david-rockwood/fimpad/README.md

 ```

 For FIM generation, everything in the text file before the FIM tag is sent to the LLM as prefix text, and everything in the text file after the FIM tag is sent to the LLM as suffix text.
 The LLM uses both prefix text and suffix text as context, and it sends back text that it deems likely to appear between them.
 The LLM bases its generation on the prefix, suffix, and everything it already learned during pretraining.

+FIM generations are stateless in that the model only sees the prefix and suffix you give it each time, it has no record of previous generations.
+But the information in the prefix and suffix can be a kind of state that builds over time, and that state is on display before you in the text editor.

 Sometimes you won't want all the text in the text file to be sent as prefix or suffix text.
 This is where the [[[prefix]]] and [[[suffix]]] tags come in.